1. Sally Lahue

 The family of John Lahue appears on the 1810 federal census in Grayson County with a household comprised of a male aged under 10 and a male aged 26-44, as well as two females under 10, a female 26-44, and a female over 45.
-Sarah’s sisters Susanna with husband Ezekiel Harlan/Harlin and Margaret with husband Joseph Day had moved to Kentucky with the Lahues, and the Ezekiel Harlin family is enumerated two households away from the Lahues, with the Days on the following census page.
+Sarah’s sisters Margaret with husband Joseph Day had moved to Kentucky with the Lahues, and Ezekiel Harlin, so of the Ezekiel Harlan who married Sarah’s sister Susanna, is enumerated two households away from the Lahues, with the Days on the following census page.
 As I’ve noted in a previous posting, Thomas Brooks’s wife Margaret drops from the Wythe County, Virginia, tax list after 1805; I think she may well have gone to Kentucky with her children and that she may be the elderly female in the Lahue household in 1810.

-John Lehew is listed on the 1810 tax list for Grayson County with 50 acres on Cave Creek entered for John Ventress, one white male over 21, and six horses.
+John Lehew is listed on the 1810 tax list for Grayson County with 50 acres on Cave Creek entered for John Vertrees, one white male over 21, and six horses.
 Listed next to John is his brother Isaac Lehew, who is taxed for 112 acres on Cave Creek.
-John’s brothers-in-law Joseph Day and Ezekiel Harlin also appear on this tax list, with Joseph taxed for 200 acres on Bozorths Fork and Ezekiel for 150 acres on the waters of Rough River.
+John’s brother-in-law Joseph Day and Ezekiel Harlin, son of the Ezekiel Harlan who married John’s sister-in-law Susanna Brooks, also appear on this tax list, with Joseph taxed for 200 acres on Bozorths Fork and Ezekiel for 150 acres on the waters of Rough River.
 Also on the 1810 tax list in Grayson County is a John Brooks who has no land listed, and who is taxed for no land, but for one white male over 21, one enslaved person, and a horse.
 This may well be John Jehu Brooks, son of Thomas and Margaret Brooks, who is possibly also, as we’ll see down the road, a John Brooks found on the Wayne County, Kentucky, tax list in 1802 with 200 acres on Beaver Creek, where Thomas Brooks, son of Thomas and Margaret, lived, and again in 1807 with 150 acres, two enslaved persons, five horses, six studs, and a carriage.
 He then disappears from Wayne County tax lists.

 By 1813, John had acquired another 150 acres on Cave Creek.
 From that year forward up to 1824, when his name disappears from the Grayson County tax list, John is consistently taxed for 200 acres on Cave Creek, with his name now consistently spelled Lahew, and always with a white male 21+ in the household and horses ranging from four to five.
 Deed records for Grayson County, which had courthouse disasters in 1864 and 1896, apparently begin only with 1896, so I have not found records showing from whom John acquired his Cave Creek land.